 but as always, all opinions are my own.

 Check-in time!
 How's it coming with those healthy eating New Year's resolutions?
 Are you still holding strong?
 Or have you fallen off the wagon?
-Whatever your answer, no guilt allowed...because it's never too late to redeem yourself with a healthy and delicious Chocolate Banana Smoothie!
+Whatever your answer, no guilt allowed...because it's never too late to redeem yourself with a healthy and delicious smoothie.
+Especially if it happens to be a Chocolate Banana Smoothie!

 So how exactly does one achieve a healthy smoothie that tastes like, well, dessert?
 It's all about the right combo of ingredients, my friends...